- Python 99.6%

 KKPy

 A texture optimizer for Koikatsu game files.
 Reduces texture sizes by resizing large textures to a maximum dimension and optimizing PNG compression.
+The GUI can also batch-externalize Material Editor textures to on-disk LOCAL storage.

 GUI Application